Simple Strawberry Syrup

 - Strawberries are sliced or chopped to make it easier to cook down and mash.
 Use a wooden spoon or potato masher to mash the strawberries.

-- Store strawberry syrup in an airtight container for up to 2 weeks in the refrigerator.
+- Store strawberry syrup in an airtight container for up to 2 weeks in the refrigerator in an airtight bottle.